SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 In Swift, the type of values that a particular array can store is always made clear, either through an explicit type annotation, or through type inference, and does not have to be a class type.
-Swift arrays are type safe, and are always clear about what they may contain.

 .. _CollectionTypes_ArrayTypeShorthandSyntax: